matterandvoid-space/subscriptions/README.md

 where all subscriptions will have to be in a common module.
 IDE features like jump to definition work as expected instead of having to have special re-frame aware tooling.

+You are free to mix and match using the registry and not, as the code is agnostic to using the registry or not.

 ## `defregsub` macro

 There is a tiny macro in this library which in addition to registering a subscription also outputs a `defn` with the provided name.